LeilaHoseinzade/Transformer-Network/README.md

 This repo is my work for [Deep learning specialization](https://www.coursera.org/specializations/deep-learning) Sequence models- Transformer Network project and the code base was taken from Corsera's [Deepl Learning Specialization](https://www.coursera.org/specializations/deep-learning).

 # Transformer Network Architecture
 This is an illustration of the building blocks of the transformer Network.
 In this project, the transformer network was built step by step.
-The images are taken from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning)-Sequence Models course.
+The figures are taken from the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning)-Sequence Models course.

   Self-Attention<img width="650" alt="self-attention" src="https://github.com/LeilaHoseinzade/Transformer-Network/assets/80057332/e38e0703-fa7e-472c-afbe-df8710fc7580">